_______________

 Maximum size: 4 mm.

-translucent cream with white flecks, scattered violet ocelli with
+This species is translucent cream with white flecks, scattered violet

-orange centers and iridescent orange flecks.
-Green branches of the
+ocelli with orange centers and iridescent orange flecks.
+Green branches

-show through the body wall and the parapodia are low with two chimneys.
+of the digestive gland show through the body wall and the parapodia have

 Natural history: